-Advocate Aurora Health complies with applicable State and Federal civil rights laws.
+Advocate Aurora Health complies with all applicable State and Federal Civil Rights laws.
 No person shall be excluded from participation, be denied benefits, or otherwise subject to discrimination in any manner on the basis of race, color, national origin or ancestry, age, sex, sexual orientation, gender identity, religion, political belief or affiliation, order of protection status, military status, physical or mental disability or association with a person with a disability, marital status, or pregnancy.
-This policy covers eligibility for the access to service delivery and treatment in all of the programs and activities.
+This policy covers eligibility for the access to service delivery and treatment in all Advocate Aurora Health programs and activities.

 Advocate Aurora Health:

 Provides free aids and services to people with disabilities to communicate effectively with us, such as: